30 June 2025

 I’m a Dandelion.

-And if that’s the case, welcome.
-You’re in good company.
+And if that’s the case, you’re in good company.

 A creed is coming.